A revolutionary new path into secondary teaching

 Nexus aims to recruit, prepare, graduate and assist in the employment of teachers in low socioeconomic schools in urban, regional and rural Victoria.
 As a Nexus student, you’ll receive all the benefits of our Master of Teaching (Secondary) plus:

-- payment at teacher aide rates as you become a fully qualified secondary teacher
+- Part-time payment at teacher aide rates as you become a fully qualified secondary teacher

 - placement in a low socioeconomic secondary school in regional or metropolitan Victoria throughout your degree